 No. Individual participation and contribution are also considered.
-Not only in classes, but also each student should be present in the group's lessons learned and participate in the work done.
-Besides, you also get to grade your team members on their contribution to peer evaluation.
+Not only in classes, but also each student should be present in the group's

 What are the rules for the Resit Exam?

 If you fail the course on the continuous assessment, you have the opportunity to do the resit exam.
 In the resit period, the exam counts form